UQ-CVLab/MM-WLAuslan-Dataset/docs/en/4-www.md

 3. Download the dataset and guidelines.
 4. Submit your solutions before the deadline.

+\textcolor{red}{Note}: The use of any open-source additional data and pre-trained models is allowed.
+However, please note that the MM-WLAuslan dataset is fully open-source, and participants are not permitted to use other perspectives of MM-WLAuslan for training.
+When submitting your paper, please also provide the processed data, code, and detailed training procedures.
+We will attempt to reproduce your results, and the ranking will be determined based on the novelty of the paper and the reproducibility of the results.

+<br><br>

 Whether you're a researcher, student, or enthusiast, your participation will contribute to advancing sign language recognition and fostering a more inclusive technological future.
 We look forward to seeing your innovative solutions!

 **If you have any questions, please feel free to contact Xin Shen (x.shen3@uqconnect.edu.au) and Heming Du (heming.du@uq.edu.au)**.